 - Teacher candidates are required to complete the appropriate Messiah University Instructional Planning Template for all instructional episodes.
 Teacher candidates will not be permitted to conduct lessons from a block plan, outline, or from the teacher's edition of a text. - Written plans are to be designed in consultation with the cooperating teacher and reviewed by the co-op no less than 48 hours before any instruction is delivered.
 Teacher candidates should never teach without plans that have been pre-approved by the cooperating teacher.
 The cooperating teacher is empowered to refuse the opportunity to teach to a teacher candidate who has not planned well.
 Teaching time that is missed due to lack of adequate plans may need to be made up at the end of the semester. - Written plans are to follow the Instructional Plan Template for Pre K-4, Middle, and Secondary Education (See next page for template.)
-Note: Art, Health & Physical Education and Music Education supervisors provide the appropriate planning model to be followed by those teacher candidates, as shown later in this handbook.
-(Appendix B, pg.
-23) - For planning to be considered complete and comprehensive, the following must be addressed in the written plan:
+Note: Physical Education and Music Education Instruction Plan Templates are in Appendix A below. - For planning to be considered complete and comprehensive, the following must be addressed in the written plan: